MechaNeurons/fuzzy-logic-rs/docs/docs/doc1.md

 }
 ```

+!!!danger "More Implication methods"
+    More implication methods will be added in the future like `Godel` or `Zadeh`.

 Use of this is the same as t-norms and s-norms and you can define your own methods for implications.

 The 1st parameter of the custom function is $\mu$ and the 2nd argument is an output range.